General-Lindor/Color_space_conversion_with_gamma_correction/README.md

 Based on the Mathematical model.
 Convert from RGB to HSL and from HSL to RGB, both with gamma correction, in a mathematically correct way.

+### Hybrid: ###

+Combines the advantages of mathematical and standard.
+Like Standard, Hue is a color hexagon instead of a color wheel.
+Lightness and Saturation are calculated exactly the same way as in mathematical.
+Basically for the human eye it looks the same as mathematical, but it is much faster.

+### Hybrid with Gamma Correction: ###

+Combines the Hybrid model with Gamma Correction.

 ## Scripts: ##